ufs-community/uwtools/docs/index.rst

 Validate Action
 """""""""""""""

 Do you already have a Rocoto XML but don't want to run Rocoto to make sure it works?
-Use ``rocoto validate`` to check to see if Rocoto will be happy.
+Use ``rocoto validate-xml`` to check to see if Rocoto will be happy.

-| :any:`CLI documentation with examples<cli_rocoto_validate_examples>`
+| :any:`CLI documentation with examples<cli_rocoto_validate_xml_examples>`

 The Drivers
 -----------